-- Create distribution models for 80 of the 117 plant species listed in the Rare Plant Addendum of the SWAP (Table 1).
+- Create distribution models for 80 of the 117 plant species listed in the Rare Plant Addendum of the SWAP which did not previously have a model (Table 1) to complete the goal of providing a distribution model for all PGCN.
 Species included in this project were prioritized by species conservation need and development threats.
 Whenever possible, distribution models were produced as probability surfaces.
-These raster digital datasets can be converted to other formats as needed, although with some loss of information. - 2) Produce binary versions of the distribution models for inclusion in the Colorado Conservation Data Explorer (CODEX), released in 2021 and hosted by CNHP, in order for PGCN to be considered in statewide conservation planning and environmental review.
+These raster digital datasets can be converted to other formats as needed, albeit with some loss of information. - Produce binary versions of the distribution models for inclusion in the Colorado Conservation Data Explorer (CODEX), released in 2021 and hosted by CNHP, in order for PGCN to be considered in statewide conservation planning and environmental review.